8 Situational Awareness Safety Tips for Every Workplace

 One of the primary components of risk awareness is identifying subtle hazards.
 Anyone can tell you that an overflowing toilet or an active fire is dangerous.
 However, spotting and managing the little things can be the key to preventing disaster.

-When you do the same task day after day, it can be easy to get complacent.
-You may assume your coworkers know what’s going on, confident that they’re aware of the same safety hazards and risks as you are.
+When you do the same task day after day, it can be easy to become complacent.
+You may assume your coworkers know what’s going on, confident that they’re aware of the same safety hazards and risks as you.
+But assumptions and situational awareness don’t play nicely together.

-Well, you know what they say about assumptions.
 Teach your employees to communicate clearly and thoroughly, no matter how routine things might seem.
-Verbally calling out hazards makes sure everyone is cognizant of the situation, taking it seriously, and working to keep each other safe.
+The practice of verbally calling out hazards ensures everyone is cognizant of the situation, taking it seriously, and working to keep each other safe.

 A robust two-way communication system can also simplify and optimize your company-wide safety efforts.
 Make sure your team has access to emergency notifications, and train them on how and when to report hazards to the right personnel.

 In loud and fast-paced environments, the details of conversations or instructions can get lost.
-Complement verbal communication with visual and auditory signaling, especially when it highlights a potential hazard.
+You can pair verbal communication with visual and auditory signaling, especially when it highlights a potential hazard.

 Some common examples of signals that promote situational awareness: